OPENDAP/ncml_module/icu/README_OPENDAP.txt

-installed on the machine (at this time), but builds its own special copies with a different name than the normal ICU libraries and installs them in a special subdir (currently hyrax_icu) of the configure --prefix to avoid collisions with existing ICU development installs already in the install directory.
+installed on the machine (at this time), but builds its own special copies with a different name than the normal ICU libraries and installs them in a special subdir (currently hyrax_icu) of the configure prefix (either explicitly specified with --prefix or defaulted).
+This allows us to avoid collisions with existing ICU development installs already in the install directory.

 If a file has been modified, the original has been left with a ".orig" suffix, for example "configure.in.orig" is the configure.in from the